 A common vision: the Positive Impact Manifesto

-In the Positive Impact Manifesto (released in October 2015 and updated in October 2016), a group of banks and investors outlined that, for the SDGs to be met, they must attract the trillions of USD of mainstream finance.
+In the Positive Impact Manifesto (released in October 2015 and updated in October 2016), a group of banks and investors outlined that, for the SDGs to be met, they must attract trillions of dollars of mainstream finance.
 In short, the unmet needs must become the source of a profitable market.

 For the private sector to provide a meaningful contribution to sustainable development, it needs to develop and embed a much more comprehensive understanding of sustainability issues, factoring in not only potential negative impacts but also identifying positive impacts.